Facebook's Cameroon problem: stop online hate stoking conflict

 YAOUNDE (Reuters) - A video link posted on Facebook on June 20 showed a man cooking human body parts in a pot over a wood fire.

 In Cameroon, the footage went viral.
-Some Facebook users said the man was a cannibal and that the video was shot in the country’s English-speaking west, where separatist insurgents are fighting to create a breakaway state.
+Some Facebook (FB.O) users said the man was a cannibal and that the video was shot in the country’s English-speaking west, where separatist insurgents are fighting to create a breakaway state.

 Local websites quickly debunked this notion.
 The man in the video was not a separatist fighter or cannibal, and the body parts were not real.
 The clip was taken on a Nigerian film set and uploaded to Instagram on June 17 by make-up artist Hakeem Onilogbo, who uses the platform to showcase his work.